Single-Photon Pulse Induced Transient Entanglement Force: Near-field enhancement of the entanglement force

 The entanglement force can be enhanced significantly by engineering the nanophotonic environment near the atoms.
 As a practical illustration, we demonstrate this enhancement by placing the atoms near a graphene layer as depicted in Fig.~\ref{fig:1} (b).
 The surface plasmon polaritons of graphene have been previously shown to allow conventionally forbidden atomic transitions~\cite{rivera2016shrinking} in addition to enhancing other well-known physical effects such as decay rate of emitters~\cite{koppens2011graphene} and F{\"o}rster energy transfer rate~\cite{biehs2013large}.
-Here, we find that the time dependent entanglement force can be enhanced significantly by placing the atoms near a graphene layer.
-Figure~\ref{fig:5} (a) demonstrates the distance dependence of the engtanglement force.
-For atomic transition frequency close to graphene surface plasmon polaritons (exact data provided in~\cite{supplementary}), the enhancement factor is larger than $1000$ at atom-surface distance $z_0=10$~nm (red curve).
-While the graphene-based surface plasmon polaritons occur in the terahertz to near infrared band~\cite{koppens2011graphene,nikitin2011fields}, similar enhancement at optical frequencies are feasible with other plasmonic materials such as gold and silver~\cite{west2010searching}.
+This enhancement fundamentally originates from the strong light-matter interaction due to the large density of states of the surface plasmon modes, i.e. the polaritons generated by the strong coupling between the electromagnetic field and the charge excitations at a conductor surface~\cite{koppens2011graphene}.
+Since the field is strongly confined at the surface, thus the corresponding enhancement only occurs when the emitters are placed close to the surface.